IQ404/study-notes/README.md

 glDrawArrays(GL_TRIANGLES, 0, 3);
 ```

-- `glDrawArrays` is a draw call to the currently binded vertex buffer when index buffer is not used.
+- `glDrawArrays` is a draw call to the currently binded vertex buffer (❓ when index buffer is not used).

   `GL_TRIANGLES` means we are drawing triangles.